jishnuunnikrishnan97/HandsOn-ML/README.md

 # Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow

-This repository documents my personal journey of learning machine learning, deep learning, and neural networks from the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow" by Aurélien Géron.
+This repository documents my personal journey of learning Machine Learning from the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow" by Aurélien Géron.

 ## Acknowledgements